ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ##### **Public network**

-The Public IP addresses attached to the source vDC will automatically be available for use in the destination vDC so there is no need to transfer public IP blocks.
+The Public IP addresses attached to the source vDC will automatically be available for use in the destination vDC.

 ### VMware context